Wednesday, April 10, 2019

 "Everything I did in the past helped me whenever I got a new job," she said.
 "My sister and I did a lot of stuff, a lot of community service involvements when we were young, particularly working with our father and his motion picture theaters and community promotion work."

 Her father, Charles Sidney August Fuhrmann, operated Covington's first movie picture theaters.
-Growing up in local show business helped her develop her people speaking skills, a talent she has put to good use throughout her career.
+Growing up in local show business helped her develop her people speaking skills, a talent she put to good use throughout her career.

-She remembers as a young girl she and her friends dressing up in Antebellum costumes and serving as ushers for the showings of Gone With The Wind.
+She remembered as a young girl she and her friends dressing up in Antebellum costumes and serving as ushers for the showings of Gone With The Wind.
 "People were excited about going out to see it," she said.
 "They talked about it for weeks before it came.
 It was really special."

 Past presidents of the Greater Covington Chamber of Commerce Ladies Auxiliary: Front row, left to right, Pat Clanton, Carol Bartlett, and Lib Milhan.
 On the back row, from left, are Mrs. Henry Hanneman and "Sis" Rives.